2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Southeast Region

 Health & Medical Administrative Services majors at FAU take out an average of $22,057 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $158, based on a 10-year repayment plan.

-Read full report on Health & Medical Administrative Services at Florida Atlantic University
+Full Health & Medical Administrative Services at Florida Atlantic University Report

-Rasmussen University - Florida did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Rasmussen University - Florida did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
 Located in the city of Ocala, Rasmussen University - Florida is a private for-profit college with a moderately-sized student population.

 Of the 122 students majoring in health and medical administrative services at Rasmussen University - Florida, 8% are male and 92% are female.